praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 var visitorIdInstance = _satellite.getVisitorId();
 ```

-If the Adobe Experience Cloud ID extension is installed on the property, this method returns the Visitor ID instance.
+If the [!DNL Adobe Experience Cloud ID] extension is installed on the property, this method returns the Visitor ID instance.
 See the [Experience Cloud ID Service documentation](https://forums.adobe.com/external-link.jspa?url=https%3A%2F%2Fmarketing.adobe.com%2Fresources%2Fhelp%2Fen_US%2Fmcvid%2F) for more information.

 ### logger